osuosl/osuosl-pelican/content/about/about_people.rst

 .. class:: no-breaks

-  **Student Intern**
+  **OSL Academy Intern**

-Hannah is a Computer Science major who is planning to transfer to OSU in the fall of 2016.
+Hannah is a Computer Science major who plans to transfer to OSU in the fall of 2016.
 She looks forward to collaborating with others on projects in both Python and Ruby.
-In her free time she likes to read, play video games, and go hiking with her friends.
+In her free time she likes to read, play video games, and hike with her friends.

 .. raw:: html